ericoporto/vulkanLearning/README.md

 This repository is set up for CLion 2020.1.2 on Ubuntu 20.04

-- You need to download the latest Vulkan SDK from: [vulkan.lunarg.com/sdk/home#linux](https://vulkan.lunarg.com/sdk/home#linux)
-  - at the time of this writing it's [vulkansdk-linux-x86_64-1.2.141.2.tar.gz](https://vulkan.lunarg.com/sdk/home#sdk/downloadConfirm/1.2.141.2/linux/vulkansdk-linux-x86_64-1.2.141.2.tar.gz)
-  - I used the directory `external` in this project to place the SDK.
-The SDK is huge, which is why I have not commited it.
-- Then go into "Settings -> [Build,Execution, Deployment] CMake -> Environment" and set the `VULKAN_SDK` environment
-variable there.
-- If you are on on the same SDK I am using that environment variable may be already correctly configured, it should point the `x86_64` dir inside the SDK.

-On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level with:
+On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level.
+After a lot of pain I gave up on using the LunarG SDK, instead I am getting everything from the apt repository too.

+Package `vulkan-tools` is needed for command-line utilities, most importantly vulkaninfo and vkcube.
+Useful to confirm my machine is Vulkan-capable.
+The package `libvulkan-dev` installs the Vulkan loader.

-    sudo apt install vulkan-validationlayers-dev
+    sudo apt install vulkan-validationlayers-dev libvulkan-dev vulkan-tools

+***WARNING:*** *never reinstall* `libvulkan1`, a ton of things depends on it and when I tried it blew up my system, so if the above doesn't work, be patient and look for help.

+---

 On CLion, install the [GLSL Support](https://plugins.jetbrains.com/plugin/6993-glsl-support) plugin from the marketplace.
 This will make it easier to write *.frag and *.vert files (fragment and vertex shaders).

 To install [shaderc](https://github.com/google/shaderc) on Ubuntu, I downloaded the [binaries](https://storage.googleapis.com/shaderc/badges/build_link_linux_clang_release.html) and picked only the `glslc` binary and placed it under `/usr/local/`.
+You can get the  [**`glslc ↓`**](https://drive.google.com/uc?export=download&confirm=c8GS&id=1koFW-DJjkRWG5IMBVgz7rsDUaZRIWVyP)  I used too.

 ![](images/the_triangle.png)

+*the triangle*